zilexa/Homeserver/filesystem/folderstructure/README.md

 - docker-compose.yml and .env files in the root of the folder.
 - `docker/HOST` folder: containing configs and scripts for maintenance, cleanup, backup.
 This way, you backup a single folder, /docker == equals backup of your complete server configuration.

-#### 2. Overview of drive mounts:
+### 2. Overview mountpoints:
 - `/mnt/disks` --> Just a folder with the mountpoints of your drives.
   - `/mnt/disks/{data1,data2,data3,data4}` (unless you use BTRFS RAID1 filesystem).
   - `/mnt/disks/parity1` not automounted, will be mounted during backup run.
   - `/mnt/disks/{backup1,backup2}` not automounted, will be mounted during backup run.
-- `/mnt/pool` --> the union of all files/folders on cache/data disks. the single access point to your data.
+- `/mnt/pool/Users` and `/mnt/pool/Media` --> the union of all files/folders on cache/data disks. the single access point to your data.
 Could be 1 drive, a MergerFS mountpoint or the mountpoint of your BTRFS RAID1 filesystem).

 _Helper folders:_
 - If you use MergerFS Tiered Cache: `/mnt/pool-nocache` --> the union but excluding the cache, required to offload the cache on a scheduled basis.
 - If you use MergerFS: `/mnt/pool-backup` --> If you use MergerFS, each drive will be backupped to individual folders on your `backup1` disk.
 To easily restore files and folders, you can simply pool/unionise those folders on your `backup1` to look just like your `/mnt/pool`.
 Otherwise it will be a hassle to find which file/folders are stored in which backup folder.

-#### 3. Data folder structure
+### 3. A folder structure of your data
 In the mountpoint of each cache/data disk:
 - Subvolume `/Users` personal, non-expendable precious userdata.
 Protected via parity _and_ backupped to backup disk.
+Each user has its own folder here.
+  For example`/mnt/pool/Users/Zilexa` contains the folders:
+  `/mnt/pool/Users/Zilexa/Documents`
+  `/mnt/pool/Users/Zilexa/Desktop`
+  `/mnt/pool/Users/Zilexa/Pictures`
+  etc.
 - Subvolume`/Media` non-personal: incoming (downloading) files, series, movies, music, books etc. Unless rare HiFi music albums, most likely no need to backup.
-- `/.snapraid` contains the snapraid content file.
+  For example `/mnt/pool/Media` contains the folders:
-- Nested subvolume `/data/Media/TV/incoming/incomplete`with `chattr -R +C incomplete` applied to it from its parent folder.\Reason: Downloaded files can be heavily fragmented.
-The torrent client can be set to download to `incomplete` and move files to `complete` when finished.
-By having a subvol for incomplete, files will be newly created (instead of just updating the index table) in complete.
-Zero fragmentation!
+  `/mnt/pool/Media/Movies`
+  `/mnt/pool/Media/Series`
+  `/mnt/pool/Media/Music/Albums`
+  `/mnt/pool/Media/Incoming`
+  `/mnt/pool/Media/Incoming/complete` <-- completed downloads.
+  `/mnt/pool/Media/Incoming/incomplete` <-- ongoing downloads.

+#### HIGHLY RECOMMENDED:
+- The `incomplete` folder should be created as nested subvolume (on each underlying drive in `mnt/disks`! ), after creating the Incoming folder via:
+  `sudo btrfs subvolume create /mnt/disks/data0/Media/Incoming/incomplete`.
+Do this for each Media drive pooled via MergFS.
+  As subvolume, this ensures finished downloads have zero fragmentation when moved to the complete folder (and hardlinked to Movies, Series or Music).
+- This folder also needs `chattr -R +C /mnt/disks/data0/Media/incomplete`, applied to each drive, to disable BTRFS CoW behavior, reducing system load and wear of your drive.

-**When mounting the MergerFS pool, the folders (subvolumes behave just like folders) on the cache/datadisks will appear unionised inside `/mnt/pool`:**\
+When mounting the MergerFS pool, the folders (subvolumes behave just like folders) on the cache/datadisks will appear unionised inside `/mnt/pool`:**\
 `mnt/pool/Users`, `mnt/pool/TV` and `/mnt/pool/Music`.

 &nbsp;